programmer28/jv-user-score/README.md

 # jv-user-score

 In this task you have `UserService` class with `getUserScore()` method.
-Method receives two parameters: arrays of strings `records` and single string element `email`.
+Method receives two parameters: an array of strings `records` and a single string element `email`.

 `records` represent database of users, each user has two parameters -